akhodakivskiy/VimFx/documentation/styling.md

    It makes sure that your CSS only affects the browser UI and not web pages.

 3. Adjust the CSS to your likings.
-Make sure to end lines with `!important`, so that they override VimFx’s default styles properly.
+Make sure to end lines with `!important;`, so that they override VimFx’s default styles properly.

 If you use `userChrome.css` you need to restart Firefox for your changes to take